example42/example42.github.io/_drafts/2017-07-17-psick-explained.md

       PrintLastLog: yes
       UseLogin: no

-In our template, to be written in profile/templates/ssh/sshd_config.erb, in this case in erb format, we would have something like:
+In our template, to be placed in profile/templates/ssh/sshd_config.erb, in this case in erb format, we would have something like:

     PermitRootLogin <%= @options['PermitRootLogin'] >
     PrintLastLog <%= @options['PrintLastLog'] >